venkatkrishna07/GREWordsv2/README.md

-API to fetch new word and the meaning from GRE Words pool
+API to fetch new word and the meaning from GRE Word pool

 How to use: